Professor Paul Botley

 Research

 My research interests include the classical tradition in early modern literature; renaissance letters; neo-Latin literature; Erasmus; the history of the Bible; education in the renaissance; translation; the Greek diaspora in renaissance Europe; editorial method; and the history of scholarship.
 My earliest work, and my first two books, focussed on Byzantine and Italian literature of the fourteenth and fifteenth centuries.
 My current research centres on the northern European renaissance of the sixteenth and seventeenth centuries, and focusses on collections of letters.
-In 2012 I published with Dirk van Miert an edition of the letters of the formidable renaissance polymath Joseph Scaliger (d.
+I published with Dirk van Miert an edition of the letters of the formidable renaissance polymath Joseph Scaliger (d.
 1609) in eight volumes.
-More recently, I've published a book on one of the translators of the King James Bible, Richard ‘Dutch’ Thomson (d.
-1613).
+My book on one of the translators of the King James Bible, Richard ‘Dutch’ Thomson (d.
+1613), appeared in 2016.

 My research on the letters of the great renaissance scholar Isaac Casaubon (1559-1614) was funded by the Leverhulme Trust.
 This three-year project prepared a critical edition of Isaac Casaubon’s correspondence during his last years in England, 1610-1614, when he was at the height of his powers and his international fame.
 The edition contains over seven hundred letters, nearly half printed here for the first time.
 Work is now underway on an edition of Casaubon's correspondence from his earliest years, while he taught at Geneva and Montpellier in the late sixteenth century.

-I have recently been awarded a further grant from the Leverhulme Trust to work for two years on the correspondence of Dominicus Baudius (1561-1613).
-Baudius’ habitual frankness ensured that his letters were heavily censored when published after his death, and over 100 manuscript sources will be used to repair this censorship and study its motives.
-The new edition, containing over 400 letters, is to be published in three volumes in 2025.
-It will show how such printed letter-collections were filtered and manipulated by their earliest editors in order to project an idea of the proper business and preoccupations of the Renaissance scholar.
+I have been awarded a further grant from the Leverhulme Trust to work for two years on the correspondence of Dominicus Baudius (1561-1613).
+Baudius’ habitual frankness ensured that his letters were heavily censored when published after his death, and over 150 manuscript sources will be used to repair this censorship and study its motives.
+The new edition, containing 463 letters, will be published in three volumes in 2025, and will show how such printed letter-collections were filtered and manipulated by their earliest editors.

 I am also studying Baudius' good friend, Johannes Woverius of Hamburg (Wouwer, 1574-1612).
 Woverius is best known today for his treatise De polymathia (1603), an incomplete, flawed and possibly plagiarised study of universal learning.
 Woverius' correspondence was also heavily censored on its publication in 1618, but large quantities of previously unpublished manuscript material will allow much of this censorship to be unpicked, and enable a surprising new biography.